 Hancock

 Hancock has a rich history and a unique place in the state of Maryland.
-It’s located in the narrowest part of the state – less than two miles separate Pennsylvania from West Virginia – and it’s one of the oldest settlements in Maryland.
-In the early 1700s it was the location of a trading post and George Washington was known to have visited the area on several occasions.
-It grew as a transportation route in the early 1800s.
-The combined expansion of transportation routes coupled with the construction of the C&O Canal in the 1830s resulted in a booming commercial center and saw an influx of immigrants to the area.
-During the Civil War General Stonewall Jackson laid siege to the town but was never able to overtake it due to severe weather conditions.
+It’s located in the narrowest part of the state—less than two miles separate the Pennsylvania and West Virginia borders, and it’s one of the oldest settlements in Maryland.
+In the early 1700s it was the location of a trading post, and George Washington was known to have visited the area on several occasions.
+With the establishment of the National Road, Hancock grew as a transportation hub in the early 1800s..
+The combined expansion of transportation routes coupled with the construction of the C&O Canal in the 1830s made Hancock a booming commercial center and brought an influx of immigrants to the area.
+During the Civil War, General Stonewall Jackson laid siege to the town but was never able to overtake it due to severe weather conditions.

-Today Hancock is a thriving small town that offers a slower paced way of life while being only two hours from Baltimore and Washington, D.C.
-It has numerous historical sites, great natural resources, shopping and entertainment, in addition to being the trailhead for the Western Maryland Rail Trail, a 22-mile paved route that parallels the C&O Canal.
+Today, Hancock is a thriving small town that offers a slower-paced way of life, though it is only two hours from Baltimore and Washington, D.C.
+An active arts council sponsors concerts and events, and there are art galleries, a unique veterans memorial, numerous historical sites, great natural resources, and shops, including a bike shop with rentals and repairs.
+Hancock was designated Maryland’s official Trail Town in 2020.
+Besides the C&O Canal, the Tuscarora Trail runs through Hancock, and it is the trailhead for the Western Maryland Rail Trail, a 22-mile paved route that parallels the C&O Canal.

 Download brochure: C&O Canal Trail to History: Hancock, Paw Paw, Oldtown, Cumberland